hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - recieve sound from input from a microphone
     - output sound trhought speakers connected to the bord
     - nearly all sound cards upport MIDI, a standard for represeting audio electronically

 ### Input Devices

+- Touch Pad
+    - used to simulate the behvaiour of a mouse when using a laptop

 - Keyboard
     - or 'number pad' - whats used in supermarkets